TkinterEP/ttkthemes/README.md

     Copyright (C) 2005 Jelco Huijser
     Copyright (C) 2015-2018 The materia and equilux authors Copyright (C) 2018 Uwe Klimmek
-    Copyright (C) Regents of the University of California, Sun Microsystems, Inc., Scriptics Corporation, and other parties.
+    Copyright (C) Regents of the University of California, Sun Microsystems, Inc., Scriptics Corporation, and other parties Copyright (c) 2018 Maximilian Lika
     Copyright (C) 2018-2020 The Yaru Theme Authors

     This program is free software: you can redistribute it and/or modify